I’ll be honest and share with you that in the beginning, I didn’t make all of these connections.

 It will take time.
 Longer than I have.
 Longer than you have.

-My work is about living these sentiments so if you choose to work with me you’ll find that the Mastermind, Coaching and Online Space I offer are all about bringing these thoughts to life.
+My work is about living these sentiments so if you choose to work with me you’ll find that the work I offer is all about bringing these thoughts to life.

 To enable me to do so in a way that has some coherence I use a seven stage process which I’ve developed that helps anchor the journey towards reconnecting wellbeing and impact for ourselves and building cultures of collective care so that we can invite that re-connection in others.